Mexico firms eye workaround on U.S. metals tariffs; consumers in bind

 “We’re going to have a series of negotiations and discussions with clients who have to absorb this tax,” Elizondo told Reuters.

-Japanese auto safety products maker Ashimori Industry Co Ltd (3526.T), whose plant in the central city of Silao in Mexico’s automotive heartland makes seat belts and air bags for the likes of Honda, Nissan, Mazda and Subaru, is in a similar bind.
+Japanese auto safety products maker Ashimori Industry Co Ltd, whose plant in the central city of Silao in Mexico’s automotive heartland makes seat belts and air bags for the likes of Honda, Nissan, Mazda and Subaru, is in a similar bind.

 “We aren’t aluminum manufacturers but we are in the industry, so at some point we’re going to have to absorb the price increases,” said Hiroyuki Namba, president of Ashimori Mexico.
 “I hope the (measures) aren’t definitive.”